RemitaNet/React-Remita-inline/README.md

 ---
 ## Usage

-This library can be integrated into any react application by using a button provided by the library
+This library can be integrated into any react application by using a button provided by the library.

 ### Using the Remita button